HPI-SWA-Lab/GazeTracker/README.md

   repository: 'github://HPI-SWA-LAB/GazeTracker/repository';
   load.
 ```
-* Left-click into the world and choose "Start gaze tracking".
+* Left-click into the world and choose "open > GazeTracker".
+ * A button labelled "Start/Stop process" will be put in your world.
+ * Click this button to toggle between the two states
+  * When gaze tracking is enabled and Tobii is running, the focus for Squeak text fields will be set to your current gaze point
+  * When Tobii is not running or it cannot find your gaze, the Squeak image will stall until you're back in Tobii's view
 * Save the Image and close it.

 ## Making changes to the TobiiEyeX Adapter